| OUR CITY About

 Recently, Miami based mega developer Lennar corporation was fined over $500,000 for repeatedly violating air safety regulations in building large gentrifying condo projects on Bay coastal areas in the industrially contaminated southeast San Francisco.

-Yet even after being found liable for stirring up toxic chemicals and asbestos in these project areas, and creating serious health and cancer risks to Bayview Hunters Point and all other city residents, Lennar is now being allowed to triple its development projects, expanding them in the Bayview, and to the even more heavily contaminated areas of Treasure Island and Candlestick Point.
+Yet even after being found liable for stirring up toxic chemicals and asbestos in these project areas, and creating serious health and cancer risks to Bayview Hunters Point and all other city residents, Lennar is now being allowed to triple its development projects, expanding them in the Bayview, and in the even more heavily contaminated areas of Treasure Island and Candlestick Point.

 Radioactive Navy Dump Sites & Growing Sea Flooding Dangers